-The Scheme Actuary has prepared a funding position update as at 30 September 2010.
-The market value of the Plan's assets at that date was £780 million and the Plan's Technical Provisions (i.e. past service liabilities) were £825 million.
-The valuation therefore revealed a shortfall of assets compared with the value of liabilities of £45 million, equivalent to a funding level of 95%.
+The Scheme Actuary's preliminary results for 30 September 2011 show that the Plan's assets at that date were £780 million and the Plan's Technical Provisions (i.e. past service liabilities) were £928 million.
+The valuation therefore revealed a shortfall of assets compared with the value of liabilities of £148 million, equivalent to a funding level of 84%.